SalapuVijay/weather-prediction/README.md

 The Algo Troopers extend heartfelt gratitude to our mentor, Dr. [Mentor Name], Assistant Professor at the School of Computer Science and Engineering, for expert guidance.
 We thank the School for providing tools, datasets, and a supportive environment.
 Special thanks to teammates [Teammate 1 Name], [Teammate 2 Name], [Teammate 3 Name], and [Teammate 4 Name] for their collaborative efforts.
 Lastly, we acknowledge our families for their encouragement.

 ## Contact
-For questions or contributions, open an issue on this repository or contact Tokachichu SriCharan at [salapuvijay.visit2006@gmail.com].
+For questions or contributions, open an issue on this repository or contact Salapu Vijay at [salapuvijay.visit2006@gmail.com].